Bebopbai/Arch-Installation-website/README.md

 👩‍💻 Usage:

-+ Clone this repository to access the guide locally.
++ Head to the website to access the guide.
 + Follow the step-by-step instructions in the markdown files.
 + Customize your Arch Linux environment based on your preferences.